web-auth/doc/migration/from-v2.x-to-v3.0.md

 It is now time to upgrade the libraries.
 In your composer.json, change all `web-auth/*` dependencies from `v2.x` to `v3.0`.
 When done, execute `composer update`.

 {% hint style="warning" %}
 This may also update other dependencies.
 You can list upgradable libraries by calling `composer outdated`.
-Please make sure these libraries do not impact your upgrade
+Please make sure these libraries do not impact your upgrade.
 {% endhint %}

 ## All Modifications In A Row

-If you want to see all modifications at once, please[ have a look at this page](https://github.com/web-auth/webauthn-framework/compare/v2.1.7...v3.0).
+If you want to see all modifications at once, please [have a look at this page](https://github.com/web-auth/webauthn-framework/compare/v2.1.7...v3.0).